Elsa-Mendes/Elsa-Mendes/README.md

 - 👀 I’m interested in SAP ABAP
 - 🌱 I’m currently learning SHANA development tools
 - 💞️ I’m looking to collaborate on S4Hana migration
-- 📫 How to reach me at LinkedIn
+- 📫 You can reach me at LinkedIn

 <!---
 Elsa-Mendes/Elsa-Mendes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.